SeunghyunParkk/SeunghyunParkk/README.md

 * I am passionate about the delivery of data solutions in line with strategic business objectives and foster data-driven decision in my future career.

-* I am proficient in using tools like Python, R, SQL, and SAS.
+* I am proficient in using tools like Python, R, SQL, SAS, Power BI and Looker Studio.

 * I've contributed to projects that have had focus on data analysis, machine learning, and data visualization.